Project Finance (ECFS877)

 - Development of a thorough grounding in the characteristics that make a large scale investment a candidate for Project Finance.

-- Development of skills to (i) evaluate risks in large scale investments and (ii) to structure transactions in mitigation of those risks.
+- Development of skills to (i) identify and evaluate risks in large scale investments and (ii) to structure transactions in mitigation of those risks.

-- An ability to make an analytical assessment (including valuations and cash flow modelling) of a proposed investment from the perspective different stakeholders, including lenders, sponsors and investors and other involved parties such as governments.
+- Able to make an analytical assessment (including valuations and cash flow modeling) of a proposed investment from the perspective of different stakeholders, including lenders, sponsors and investors and other involved parties such as governments.

 - Exposure to notable contemporary transactions that inform developments in the policy and practice of project and infrastructure funding.